alicelovescake/cash-app-98/README.md

 ### What if I gave you a million pieces of paper? 💰

 Think it's worthless?
-What if I told you that Elon Musk will let you to buy *a Tesla* with these pieces of paper?
+What if I told you that Elon Musk will let you buy *a Tesla* with these pieces of paper?

 **Money**, in and of it itself, has no actual value.
 Yet when it moves from one hand to another, it starts to function as a medium of exchange and a storehouse of wealth.